BDC Hamburger Icon

 Open row

 Before you go into business with a partner or partners, it’s important to have a signed partnership agreement in place.
-Make sure you know how to properly dissolve a partnership agreement in the event one or more of the partners loses interest in the business, if conflicts arise that can’t be resolved, or the business fails.
+Make sure you know how to properly dissolve a partnership agreement in the event one or more of the partners loses interest in the business, conflicts can’t be resolved or the business fails.

 The process of dissolving your partnership

-When a partnership dissolves, the individuals involved are no longer partners in a legal sense, but the partnership continues until all debts are settled, the legal existence of the business is terminated and the remaining assets of the company have been distributed.
+When a partnership dissolves, the individuals involved are no longer partners in a legal sense, but the partnership continues until all debts are settled, the business is legally terminated and the remaining company assets are distributed.
 [Read more about strategic partnerships.]

-If you do not have a predetermined dissolution procedure, here are the steps to dissolve a partnership agreement:
+If you do not have a predetermined dissolution procedure, follow these steps to dissolve a partnership agreement:

-• Discuss terms and issues.
-Sit down with your partners and discuss the terms and the issues of dissolution together.
-If you find that you and your partners are disagreeing, you can ask an impartial third party or legal counsel to help mediate.
+1. Discuss the terms and issues.
+Sit down with your partners and discuss the terms of the dissolution.
+If you and your partners disagree on certain issues, you can ask an impartial third party or legal counsel to mediate.

-• Draft a dissolution agreement.
-Vote on your decision and draft a dissolution agreement, which will set out the agreed-upon termination terms.
-Additionally, document your individual votes for dissolution.
+2. Draft a dissolution agreement.
+Vote on your decision, and draft a dissolution agreement, which will set out the agreed-upon termination terms.
+Document your individual votes for dissolution.

-• Double-check the terms.
-Before signing the agreement, ensure everything you’ve agreed upon under the terms of the partnership is complete and nothing remains outstanding, including:
+3. Double-check the terms.
+Before you sign the agreement, ensure everything you’ve agreed upon under the terms of the partnership is complete and nothing remains outstanding.

-• Terminating any outstanding permits, business licenses and other business registrations
+• Terminate any outstanding permits, business licenses and other business registrations.

-• Notifying creditors and all local and federal tax agencies about your dissolution; make sure you file your business’s final tax return and cancel your tax accounts and ID numbers
+• Notify creditors and all local and federal tax agencies about your dissolution, and make sure you file your business’s final tax return and cancel your tax accounts and ID numbers.

-• Examining any contracts, leases and other business agreements potentially affected by your dissolution; some contracts will dissolve along with your partnership; however, some may stay in place and require certain terms to be carried out
+• Examine any contracts, leases and other business agreements potentially affected by your dissolution.
+Some contracts will dissolve along with your partnership, but some may stay in place and require certain terms to be carried out.

-• Limiting any liability that your partners could bind you to for future debts or obligations
+• Limit any liability that your partners could bind you to for future debts or obligations.

-• Check your state’s business laws.
+4. Check your state’s business laws.
 Your state’s laws will govern your partnership dissolutions.
-Your Secretary of State’s office or website should have information on the process of partner dissolution, any relevant termination fees and required forms.
+Your secretary of state’s office or website should have information on the process of partner dissolution, any relevant termination fees and required forms.

-• Divide remaining assets.
+7. Divide the remaining assets.
 After all business debts and obligations have been settled, you and your partners should divide any remaining assets.

 TipBottom line

-To ensure you’re upholding your legal obligations, consult with an experienced business lawyer to navigate state-specific rules for dissolution.
+Consult an experienced business lawyer to navigate state-specific rules and other legal obligations for dissolution.

 Can a dissolved partnership be sued?